Both excise tax and sales tax are considered part of the excise tax. Both are well-known in the world of business and industry in the U.S.

 4. You gain peace of mind

-Being up to date with your taxes will give you the confidence and peace of mind that the agencies in charge will not be after you.
+Being up to date with your taxes will give you the confidence and peace of mind that the agencies in charge will not go after you.